jeffreycharters/station/readme.md

-## Getting Started
+## :hammer: Getting Started

 There can be a lot to learn when getting involved in open-source projects if you've never done it before.
 If you already know some HTML, you should be able to get started here by learning a little bit about Git and Github.
 Git is version control software, if you do a web search you should find a lot of resources to get you started.

 Do you already know about these things?
 One of your contributors found [this handy guide](https://www.freecodecamp.org/news/a-practical-guide-to-start-opensource-contributions/) to get you started with forking a repository and creating a pull request.
+Our [CONTRIBUTING.md](https://github.com/jeffreycharters/station/blob/main/CONTRIBUTING.md) has some quick steps that could also get you started.
 If you are comfortable reading documentation, Github's is pretty accessible and they have a good section on [working collaboratively](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) that is worth a read.

-## Getting Help
+## :information_desk_person: Getting Help

-### Discord
+### :space_invader: Discord

 The group on the [STTN Discord Server](https://discord.gg/NhAfhBnh8g) would be quite willing to help you!
 When you join, just go to the **open-source** channel and jump in!
 The whole group exists to learn!

-### Twitter
+### :bird: Twitter

 The following people are willing to help you via Twitter as well: